HasanRizvi17/SQL-Portfolio/Data Lemur/README.md

 💡 _Data Lemur is a platform offering practice challenges based on real interview questions from FAANG and other leading tech companies._

-# Data Lemur - Hard Challenges
+# Data Lemur - Hard Difficulty Challenges

 | **Challenge Name**         | **Description**                         |    **Company**        | **Link to Solution** | **Link to Question** |
 |----------------------------|-----------------------------------------|-----------------------|----------------------|----------------------|